-Talking about transport in Italian
+How to talk about transport in Italian?

 First of all, let’s have a look at a list of the possible mezzi di trasporto (means of transportation) in Italian:

-- bus – l’autobus (masculine)
+- bus is l’autobus (masculine noun)

-- train – il treno
+- train is il treno

-- bicycle – la bicicletta (bici)
+- bicycle is la bicicletta o la bici

-- boat – la barca
+- boat is la barca

-- taxi – il taxi
+- taxi is il taxi

-With all of the above, when you are describing “how you go somewhere”, you can use the verb andare (to go) followed by the preposition IN, which in this case stands for the English BY.
+With all of the above, when you are describing how you go somewhere, you can use the verb andare (to go) followed by the preposition in, which in this case stands for the English by.

 Io vado a lavorare in macchina.